awsdocs/amazon-pinpoint-user-guide/doc-source/campaigns-message.md

 The Design view in the Amazon Pinpoint message editor shows a preview of an email message as it would appear if it was rendered by your web browser\.

-If you're working in HTML view, instead of Design view, you can display a preview of an email message side\-by\-side with the HTML content of the message\.
+If you're working in HTML view, instead of Design view, you can display a preview of an email message next to the HTML content of the message\.
 This feature is helpful when you want to verify that a message renders as you expect, before you send a test\.

 Note that this preview only shows how the message would appear if it was rendered by your web browser\.
 As a best practice, you should still send test emails to several recipients and view those test messages by using a variety of devices and email clients\.